roblevay/MDP080/3a_joins.md

 # Lab 3a
 ## Query Multiple Tables with Joins
-In this exercise, you'll use the Transact-SQL `SELECT` statement to query multiple tables in the AdventureWorks database.
+In this exercise, you'll use the Transact-SQL `SELECT` statement to query multiple tables in the AdventureworksLT database.

-> **Note:** This exercise assumes you have created the sample AdventureWorks database.
+> **Note:** This exercise assumes you have created the sample AdventureworksLT database.

 ---

 ### Use inner joins
 An inner join is used to find related data in two tables.
 For example, suppose you need to retrieve data about a product and its category from the `SalesLT.Product` and `SalesLT.ProductCategory` tables.
 You can find the relevant product category record for a product based on its `ProductCategoryID` field; which is a foreign-key in the product table that matches a primary key in the product category table.

-Open a query editor for your AdventureWorks database, and create a new query.
+Open a query editor for your AdventureworksLT database, and create a new query.

 In the query editor, enter the following code: